leogau/leogau.dev/_posts/2022-02-07-how-i-implemented-speed-run-ethereum-challenge-1-decentralized-staking-app.md

 }
 ```

-# So What Did We Do?
+# So What Did I Do?

 I updated the code to point at the `Rinkeby` ethereum test net and deployed the frontend to [https://hard-spiders.surge.sh/](https://hard-spiders.surge.sh/)